Gomershal History, Family Crest & Coats of Arms

 The surname Gomershal was first found in Yorkshire in the West Riding where they held a family seat at Gomershale, later to become known as Gomersal.
 A knight's fee granted by William the Conqueror to Gilbert de Lacy was the first record of the place name from whom conjecturally the Gomersalls were descended.
 The grant of lands also included a mill and a manor at that time.

 Today Gomersal is a village in the metropolitan county of West Yorkshire and not that long ago was originally known as Great Gomersal and Little Gomersal.

 Early History of the Gomershal family

-Another 47 words (3 lines of text) are included under the topic Early Gomershal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gomershal research.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gomershal History in all our PDF Extended History products and printed products wherever possible.

 Gomershal Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.